How to Fix Amazon Fire TV & Firestick Won’t Connect to Wi-Fi Internet

 TODAY’S DEAL: Latest offers on Fire TV Stick devices at Amazon right now!

-Now, plenty of different reasons can cause your Amazon Firestick or Fire TV Stick device’s inability to connect to a WiFi Internet network.
+Now, plenty of different reasons can cause your Amazon Firestick device’s inability to connect to a WiFi Internet network.
 Most of them require specific fixes, which will guide you down below.
 Because we don’t get a specific error message, we’ll need to brute force our way through these Amazon device issues.
 If you keep it up and persevere, you should be able to get things working again, no problem.

-Restarting Your Amazon Fire TV or Firestick Device
+Restarting Your Amazon Fire TV Device

 • Restart your Fire TV device by unplugging the the power adapter,